 Introduction to Crime

 Following the end of his marriage, Dillinger moved to Indianapolis and met Ed Singleton, a former convict, while working at a grocery store.
-Young and impressionable, Singleton took Dillinger under his wing and accompanied him as he committed his first heist: a botched grocery store hold-up.
+Young and impressionable, Dillinger was taken under Singleton’s wing and accompanied him as he committed his first heist: a botched grocery store hold-up.

-After fighting with the owner during the robbery and knocking him unconscious, Dillinger fled the scene, thinking the owner dead.
-On hearing Dillinger’s gun go off during the brawl, Singleton panicked and drove away with the getaway car, stranding Dillinger.
+After fighting with the owner during the robbery and knocking him unconscious, Dillinger fled the scene, thinking the owner was dead.
+Upon hearing Dillinger’s gun go off during the brawl, Singleton panicked and drove away with the getaway car, stranding Dillinger.

 With no legal guidance, Dillinger pled guilty and received a 10-year prison sentence.
 Singleton, also arrested, received just 5 years.
 Dillinger used his time in jail to strategize and plan his revenge against the justice system.
 With one year taken off his sentence for good behavior, he was released on parole in 1933, four years after the start of the Great Depression.